2mangoes1stone/takemyride/README.md

 ## 4. Set up vehicle listing table:

 - Definetely spent a lot of time on this.
+- Used scaffold to generate MVC.
 - Started my gem installations here with geocoder and countries.

 ## 5. Set up photos table:

-- Had a hard time setting up shrine and imagemagick
+- Had a hard time setting up shrine and imagemagick.
 - Found it a bit tricky because I had to display my photos in another model.
 - Reaached out to Janko(creator of Shrine) and he helped promptly!!

 ## 6. Set up Booking

-- By far the hardet part of the project
+- By far the hardet part of the project.
+- Used scaffold to set up MVC.
-- Hardest part was getting different models talking to each other
+- Hardest part was getting payments working and getting info passed in from vehicle listing table.
-- Definitely a learning experience as I really understoof how rails works while setting up this table
+- Definitely a learning experience as I really gained a solid understandong of how rails works by this point.
 - Had to install validates overlap gem to prevent double booking.
-- Also included some custom validations with regards to dates that can be chosen and found it pretty straghtforward
+- Also included some custom validations with regards to dates that can be chosen and found it pretty straghtforward.

 ## 7. Set up Actionmailer

-- Surprisingly easy as I thought this would be way out my depth
+- Surprisingly easy as I thought this would be way out my depth.
-- Spent far less time settign up this than I anticipated
+- Spent far less time setting up this than I anticipated.

 ## 8. Set up S3 bucket
-- Again, took my time setting this up as there was a lot of different elements involved
+- Again, took my time setting this up as there was a lot of different elements involved.
-- Heroku kept giving me errors but finally worked after about half a days work
+- Heroku kept giving me errors but finally worked after about half a days work.

 ## 9. Set up stripe

 - Setting up stripe as a whole was very challenging mainly because I had almost no time left.
-- I assumed this would be easy enought but I hit a major roadblock as customers updated dates would not reflect on stripe.
+- I assumed this would be easy enough but I hit a major roadblock, as customers updated dates would not reflect on stripe create action.
-- Had to resort to getting help from Ruegen with some jquery.(However, I have now learnt a method to do this withough jquery and I am currently working on that)
+- Had to resort to getting help from Ruegen with some jquery.(However, I have now learnt a method to do this without jquery and I am currently working on that)

 #### To have live price updates on bookings new page:(with the help of Ruegen)
 Problem: Don't yet have JavaScript skills to create seamless payment through one action.